alics/go-json-config/README.md

 # go-json-config
 Go jsonconfig is a very simple and easy to use configuration library, allowing Json based config files for your Go application.
 Configuration provider reads configuration data from config.json file.
-You can get the string value of a configuration by its section, or bind an interface to a valid JSON section.
+You can get the string value of a configuration, or bind an interface to a valid JSON section by related section name convention parameter.

 Consider the following config.json file: